FOR GRADUATE STUDENTS

 - Some travel funds are available through the department to Graduate English and Medieval Studies students who are presenting at conferences.
 Contact Charles Mahoney, the Director of Graduate Studies, with a request for funding and a description of your proposed travel.

 - Travel funding is available through the Graduate School for PhD students or students who have completed at least 30 credits of coursework toward their degree and are presenting at a conference.
-The application forms are at the Graduate School webpage linked under Financial Resources-Doctoral Student Travel Award.
+The application forms are at the Graduate School webpage linked under Financial Resources to Doctoral Student Travel Award.

 - International Travel.
 Education Abroad Program through Global Affairs now has a mandatory requirement for all graduate students traveling anywhere abroad to register with their department.
 The $25 registration fee is payable via credit card on the registration form through Global Affairs .
 Once the insurance application is complete, UConn Global Affairs will enroll you with CISI coverage, the cost of which is covered by the University.